Saturday, 28 February 2015

 Me too as if have become a part of the celebration.
 I love studying different cultures; observing their rituals, their traditions.
 I see them completely cleaning the house and decorating them.
 For them, it is the time for family reunion.
 People normally visit relatives and friends, watch traditional Chinese shows, of which Lion Dance I enjoy the most.
 They launch fireworks too, which is a beautiful thing to watch.
 The celebration sometimes highlight a religious ceremony performed in honour of heaven, earth, the family ancestors and other Gods.

 Tangerines and Oranges are one of these auspicious Chinese New Year symbols.
 Tangerines in Chinese sounds similar to the word 'luck' and Orange sounds for the Chinese word for 'wealth'.
-So the Chinese associate the gift of Orange and Tangerine as having an abundance of happiness and prosperity.
+The Chinese associate the gift of Orange and Tangerine as having an abundance of happiness and prosperity.
 Gifting and buying them is perhaps an auspicious mean to bring in good luck and wealth.

 Hence, I thought of sharing a recipe today where oranges are used, my humble way to wish Chinese New Year to all.
 I prepared a simple orange sponge cake, a light fluffy eggless cake to be had with your favourite brand & flavour of tea, may be on the very first day of the Chinese New Year.